Colorado elections clerk indicted in voting system breach

 In a statement, Griswold — a Democrat seeking re-election this year — said: “Officials tasked with carrying out elections do so in public trust and must be held accountable when they abuse their power or position.”

+A Republican primary opponent, Pam Anderson, said Wednesday that Peters’ indictment "further erodes voter confidence.”
+Anderson is a former chief of the Colorado County Clerks Association and a former clerk in suburban Jefferson County.

+In a statement, the Colorado Republican Party said "any Republican candidate who is indicted with felonies by a grand jury and who will be charged by a Republican District Attorney should suspend their campaign while they undergo the legal challenges associated with those indictments.”

-Peters also faces other legal troubles stemming from allegations that she obstructed a police officer assisting with a search warrant and violated court rules by using a tablet to record a hearing involving a county election employee.
+Peters faces other legal troubles stemming from allegations that she obstructed a police officer assisting with a search warrant and violated court rules by using a tablet to record a hearing involving Knisley.

-A representative for Peters previously called those allegations a “partisan political witch hunt.”
+In a separate development Wednesday, a coalition of civil and voting rights organizations filed a lawsuit seeking to stop a group of Trump supporters from going door-to-door in Colorado seeking to support voter fraud claims that already have been debunked.

 Cassidy reported from Atlanta.